Gothos/LRU-pytorch/README.md

 # Notes:
 + Since Pytorch does not have associative scans as of now, the Pytorch implementation will very likely be slower than a JAX implementation.
 + Complex tensors are still in beta in Pytorch and do not fully support .half(), so using torch.float16 is not advised.
++ Certain tensors are created on every forward pass.

 # Installation:
 ```